LargoTerranova/Exploratory_Emissions_Assignement/Readme.md

 for producing plot1.png)
 3. Upload the PNG file on the Assignment submission page
 4. Copy and paste the R code from the corresponding R file into the text box at the appropriate point in the peer assessment.

+# Data

+## Table_1
+## PM2.5 Emissions Data (summarySCC_PM25.rds)
+This file contains a data frame with all of the PM2.5 emissions data for 1999, 2002, 2005, and 2008.
+For each year, the table contains number of tons of PM2.5 emitted from a specific type of source for the entire year.
+Here are the first few rows.
+## Variables
+fips:       A five-digit number (represented as a string) indicating the U.S. county
+SCC:        The name of the source as indicated by a digit string (see source code classification table)
+Pollutant:  A string indicating the pollutant
+Emissions:  Amount of PM2.5 emitted, in tons
+type:       The type of source (point, non-point, on-road, or non-road)
+year:       The year of emissions recorded

+## Table_2
+## Source Classification Code Table (Source_Classification_Code.rds):
+This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the PM2.5 source.
+The sources are categorized in a few different ways from more general to more specific and you may choose to explore whatever categories you think are most useful.
+For example, source "10100101" is known as "Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal".